Taiwan votes in local elections amid China tensions

 He says this year was full of national security events that should have been favourable to the DPP's "rallying around the flag" sentiment.

-He refers to US House speaker Nancy Pelosi's controversial visit to Taiwan and China's massive military drills in response, the war in Ukraine, and Chinese President Xi Jinping's commitment to make progress on cross-strait relations.
+Those national security events refer to US House speaker Nancy Pelosi's controversial visit to Taiwan and China's massive military drills in response, the war in Ukraine and Chinese President Xi Jinping's commitment to make progress on cross-strait relations.

 "Yet virtually all the polls indicate the DPP [is] failing to translate heightened nationalist sentiment into electoral support, unlike its big wins after the 2014 Sunflower Movement and 2020 presidential election post-Hong Kong crisis," he said.